 Warning: To complete electrical works you must comply with Electrical Regulations - Click here for more information.

-For this reason, if this is a new installation it counts as installing a new circuit and is forbidden by any other than a Part P qualified electrician.
+For this reason, if this is a new installation it counts as installing a new circuit and is forbidden by anyone other than a Part P qualified electrician.
 Please see our project on part P if you do not understand this.

 Connecting a cooker cable to the mains is the last part of this project.
 If connecting a cooker - the appropriate fuse should be withdrawn.

-Usually, when a switch is installed it interrupts the live wire of the circuit.
-The switch breaks the connection in the live wire.
+Usually, when a switch is installed, it interrupts the live wire of the circuit - the switch breaks the connection in the live wire.
 With a double pole switch the connection to the live and the neutral is broken so there is no fear of any residual current causing a shock when the switch is off.

 Because the cooker is on its own circuit the cable comes from the consumer unit, via a switch, to the cooker.
 Because of the current the cooker draws the cable is not run back to the consumer unit as in a ring main, so the cooker circuit is on a radial circuit.

-The cooker must be connected to a cooker control unit, left.
+The cooker must be connected to a cooker control unit, above.
 It must be connected via the correct size cable and this may vary but is directly related to the power of the cooker.
 See our table on cable sizes and check the rating of your cooker.

 The incoming mains goes into the terminals marked mains and the outgoing cable is connected to the load terminals.
 The load cable then runs to the terminal outlet box (or cooker outlet box) which is simply a junction box in the wall where the cooker cable is connected to the mains cable you have just installed.

-When all other connections are made connect your cable to the mains and fit the correct sized fuse.
+When all other connections are made, connect your cable to the mains and fit the correct sized fuse.
 See our project on amps, volts and Watts to work out the correct size fuse for your cooker and other circuits.